Health & LivingWorld

 Officials have intensified efforts to ensure that they recognise those who died so that their bodies can be taken to their families, as reported by Beatrice Pilloud, a regional chief prosecutor.

-In the midst of these efforts, Italy’s ambassador to Switzerland has mentioned that the process of identifying victims may last weeks due to the level of injuries.
+In the midst of these efforts, Italy’s ambassador to Switzerland has mentioned that the process of identifying victims may last weeks due to the degree of burns.

 The fire accident has affected people of different nationalities.
 Italy noted that 16 of its citizens were missing and not fewer than 15 are in the hospital, while French media reported that at least two people from France sustained injuries.